chowndarya/retail_order_assigment/README.md

 KAFKA_CONSUMER

-     DESCRIPTION receives the message event and processess the order .
+     DESCRIPTION receives the message event and processess the order.
 Updates the order status to PROCESSED.

      conda activate my_env